 Students may be required by their department to attend occupational health and safety courses on topics such as fire safety and, for laboratory workers, radiation safety and biosafety.
 Laboratory-based students may also be required to participate in exposure monitoring programs (e.g. radiation or noise) and immunisation programs (e.g. hepatitis B or Q fever).

 Students should be aware that each area of the University is covered by a Zone OHS committee.
 University OHS policy requires that graduate students in laboratory faculties should be represented on these committees.
 Students can raise any OHS concerns they have with this representative, the safety officer for their department or their supervisor.

-At Monash University Malaysia, each School or Administrative Unit has an OHS Committee.
+At the Malaysian campus, each School or Administrative Unit has an OHS Committee.
 The student body also has a representative at the campus-level OHSE Committee.
 Students are advised to contact their representatives at either of the committees, or the OHSE Unit, for more information and assistance.
 Details on Occupational Health, Safety and Environment (OHSE) at the Malaysian campus can be found here.